Super Lawyers

 • Vaginal discharge

-For infants, a diagnosis is typically made based upon the following symptoms:
+For infants, a diagnosis is typically made based on the following symptoms:

 • Weak cries, poor sucking, and fatigue